-Pharmaceutical companies reached a settlement with Oklahoma for 270 million dollars for deceptive marketing that the state claims is responsible for the opioid crisis.
+Pharmaceutical companies reached a settlement with the state of Oklahoma for 270 million dollars for deceptive marketing that the state claims is responsible for the opioid crisis.
 The idea the “opioid crisis” is due to over prescribing caused by a deceptive marketing campaign by the manufacturer is not rooted in reality.
-Yet in the minds of many Americans the media has attempted to reduce the cause of widespread opioid addiction over the last decade to Purdue Pharma’s deceptive marketing campaign, whereby doctors unknowingly over prescribed the medication to patients who took the medication as directed and became addicts.
+Yet in the minds of many Americans the media has attempted to reduce the cause of widespread opioid addiction over the last decade, to Purdue Pharma’s deceptive marketing campaign, whereby doctors unknowingly over prescribed the medication to patients who took the medication as directed and became addicts.
 This is not how it went down.

 First, about 10 years ago the company added a filler to OxyContin which eliminated its value to substance abusers.
 The filler prevented the pills from being snorted or injected.

 I bought OxyContin in bulk from a few different people who were prescribed them.
 My best supplier sold me 80mg tablets for $25 each and I would sell them for $40 to $55 depending on the quantity purchased.
 Typical resale market value was about $60 per 80mg tablet, (.75per mg) but depending on availability and area, people were charging as much as a dollar per mg.
 Prior to the filler being added the pills were stamped OC.
 After the filler, pills were stamped OP.

 I received a call from a customer who told me about the change.
 He said “there’s new OCs going around but they say OP on the pill, don’t pick em up because no one’s gona buy em.
 You can’t “bang em” (inject) or snort em”.